Stewardship -

 We wanted to make a safe and easy way to digitally pay for fuel and earn loyalty points right at the pump.
 The prior innovative method of payment, the SpeedPass dongle was becoming outdated and too costly to maintain and ExxonMobil needed a new way for customers to pay for fuel that matched the ease-of-use and security of Speedpass.

-Problem Statement
+Problem

-• No real-time visibility into earnings calculations or bonus qualifications
+• No visibility into earnings

 Solution